Pacific Meridional Mode: Triggers

-There is little study on whether ENSO induces PMM changes with research in 2011 and 2018 suggesting that positive ENSO events could trigger negative PMM events and less commonly, negative ENSO events positive PMM events, while Capotondi et al. (2019) proposed that SST anomalies in the west-central Pacific can induce warming along the West Coast resembling that of the PMM.
+There is little study on whether ENSO induces PMM changes with research in 2011, 2018 and 2023 suggesting that positive ENSO events could trigger negative PMM events and less commonly, negative ENSO events positive PMM events, while Capotondi et al. (2019) proposed that SST anomalies in the west-central Pacific can induce warming along the West Coast resembling that of the PMM.

 Growth and demise

 Variations in the strength of the North Pacific High due to extratropical climate variability (e.g. the North Pacific Oscillation [NPO] in winter) induce changes in the strength of the trade winds.
 Anomalies in their strength alter surface heat fluxes over the sea, causing SST changes that peak in spring and spread southwestward.
 This process, when triggered by NPO variations during winter, is known as the "seasonal footprinting mechanism", and it involves positive NPO anomalies weakening the trade winds.
-According to Wu et al. (2009), the decreased evaporation occurs southwest of the original SST anomaly because of the easterly trade winds, and thus the SST anomaly tends to spread southwestward.
+According to Wu et al. (2009), the decreased evaporation occurs southwest of the original SST anomaly because of the easterly trade winds, and thus the SST anomaly tends to spread southwestward while ocean transportation changes cause a northward movement.
 Particularly in the northwest Tropical Pacific, increased insolation during spring facilitates the growth of PMM events.

 Cross-equatorial winds triggered by temperature gradients between the hemisphere facilitate the development of the PMM.
 As they cross the equator, the Coriolis force deflects them into a direction opposite to that of the trade winds, weakening them.
 In turn, the ~PMM facilitates the development of cross-equatorial winds, generating a positive feedback, especially since the cross-equatorial winds act to trigger a cooling response in the southern hemisphere and according to Wu et al. (2009) along the equator.

+Cloud albedo feedbacks enhance the growth of the PMM, while ocean transport hinders it.
 According to Wu et al. (2009), turbulent heat fluxes act to dissipate the originating SST anomaly.
 After August, westerly winds south of the ITCZ act to dissipate SST anomalies.